 Kelly's house.
 Kelly reads to David a letter from Brenda, which details Donna's sudden and completely implausible entry into the world of French fashion modelling.
 Kelly remarks on all the attention Donna's getting this summer and infers that she's probably going to meet a lot of suave Frenchmen.
 David asks her why Donna would want a suave Frenchman when she has him, so Kelly mocks his dorkiness and calls his music stupid.
-Yeah, his music is pretty stupid.
+LOL.
 He then counter-retorts that he recently acquired a groupie, but doesn't elaborate further.
 Kelly glares at him suspiciously.

 Cabana.
-David is performing a dreadful song called “Precious” for Nikki.
-She's dazzled by his breathy, girlish voice and tells him she'd love to get a copy of his demo tape.
+David is performing a dreadful song called Precious for Nikki...and she's dazzled by his breathy, girlish voice and tells him she'd love to get a copy of his demo tape.
 She then tells him how her boyfriend once had a demo tape, but he and his band (Waste Management) burned the master when the record companies turned them down.
 Sounds like a real winner.
-David is taken aback to discover that Nikki has a boyfriend and asks her if he'd be jealous if he knew that the two of them were hanging out together.
-Nikki assures him that she and her volatile beau have “an understanding”, then flirtatiously non-sequiturs that keyboard players are hot.
+David is taken aback to discover that Nikki has a boyfriend and asks her if he'd be jealous if he knew that the two of them were hanging out together, so Nikki assures him that she and her volatile beau have "an understanding", then flirtatiously non-sequiturs that keyboard players are hot.

 Steve and Brooke are kicking ass in the volleyball tournament.
 Kelly and Dylan join Brandon and Ahn-drea in the bleachers to watch them play.
 Steve and Brooke win the game and are clearly the team to beat.
 A euphoric Steve invites Brooke to go to the Peach Pit with him later and she accepts.
 Brandon happens to walk by, so she invites him to join her and Steve at the Pit.
 Steve looks annoyed at the prospect of being a third wheel on what he probably assumed would be their first date.